 - At the end of the program, students receive a certificate of completion, participate in a showcase for family and friends.

-- Students can use the certificate of completion to demonstrate interest in science necessary for acceptance into the Youth Engagement through Science internship program or Q?Crew Teen Volunteer program.
+- Students can use the certificate of completion to demonstrate an interest in science when applying to the Youth Engagement through Science internship program or Q?Crew Teen Volunteer program.